 In our pour over-only taste tests, the Hario V60 repeatedly came out on top.
 Our testers reported a richer flavor with less bitterness than with the other pour over models in our review.

-In our pour-over-only taste tests, the Hario V60 repeatedly came out on top.
-Our tasters reported a richer flavor with less bitterness than with the other pour-over models.
-The AeroPress still won out in overall taste tests, but the V60 was a close second, far exceeding similarly styled coffee makers.
+The AeroPress still won out in overall taste tests, but the V60 was a very close second, far exceeding similarly styled coffee makers.

 Ease of Use

-The bulky shape of the cone is not very conducive to stuffing in a backpack.
-However, it can be clipped to the outside of a pack through the handle.
+The slightly bulky shape of this cone is not the most conducive to stuffing in a backpack, though you can easily clip the handle to the outside of your pack with a carabiner.